argoproj-labs/hera/hep/proposals/0001-decorators.md

     num: int

 @wt.entrypoint
-@wt.steps  # Adds a new script template to the workflow template called fibonacci def fibonacci(fibo: FiboInput) -> FiboOutput:
+@wt.steps  # Adds a new steps template to the workflow template called fibonacci def fibonacci(fibo: FiboInput) -> FiboOutput:
     # we will need to validate that users can only run/define certain kinds of expressions here
     # and throw warnings if they are using syntax that is invalid